Rescue, Rehabilitate, Release

 The ping of a message notification caused him to lose focus and he glanced down at his screen.
 On Vio’s request, some old documentation about the Koronoks had been forwarded to the lab: and it really was old-school, paper documentation.
 But he didn’t have time to enjoy the novelty.
 Dee scrolled through the documents, his eyes darting across the screen.
 He muttered the words out loud as he read.

-“Koronoks serve an essential role in the canopy, understory and jungle floor, playing a crucial part in pollination and spore dispersal as they search for and consume their preferred foods: flora and fungi.”
+“Koronoks serve an essential role in the canopy, understory and forest floor, playing a crucial part in pollination and spore dispersal as they search for and consume their preferred foods: flora and fungi.”
 Interesting.

 Before he could think about it much, there was another ping.
 Grumbling, Dee stopped reading and turned to respond to whoever needed his attention.
 He couldn’t afford to be distracted when there was so much work to be done.